 Family Violence in Canada: A statistical profile, 2013.
-Canadian Centre for Justice Statistics
+Canadian Centre for Justice Statistics of mistreatment was 8.2% which represents 766, 247 Canadians.

-A recent study of elder abuse in Canada, Into the Light : National Survey on the Mistreatment of Older Canadians (2015) found the prevalance of mistreatment was 8.2% which represents 766, 247 Canadians.
-2 in 10 Canadian men are victims of abuse by family members
+A recent study of elder abuse in Canada, Into the Light: National Survey on the Mistreatment of Older Canadians (2015) found the prevalance of mistreatment was 8.2% which represents 766, 247 Canadians.
+Canadian women are victims of abuse by family members